pengfeng/ask.py/README.md

-                                  range, default is no restriction -s, --target-site TEXT          Restrict search results to a specific site, default is no restriction -m, --model-name TEXT           Model name to use for inference -l, --log-level [DEBUG|INFO|WARNING|ERROR]
+                                  range, default is no restriction -s, --target-site TEXT          Restrict search results to a specific site, default is no restriction --output-language TEXT          Output language for the answer --output-length INTEGER         Output length for the answer -m, --model-name TEXT           Model name to use for inference -l, --log-level [DEBUG|INFO|WARNING|ERROR]
                                   Set the logging level  [default: INFO]